Leg Amputation Compensation Amounts Calculate – How Much Can I Claim?

 Accident at work statistics

 Accidents at work that result in an employee losing a limb are, thankfully, fairly uncommon.
-But the devastating effects of these kinds of injury mean that pursuing leg amputation compensation is important, as losing a limb can affect someone’s quality of life in a big way.
+But the devastating effects of these kinds of injuries mean that pursuing leg amputation compensation is important, as losing a limb can affect someone’s quality of life in a big way.

 Looking at the graph below using data provided by HSE, we can see that the number of injuries in the workplace resulting in limb amputation has been broadly flat since 2014; there have been minor fluctuations in the annual number of these injuries, but nothing that would indicate a trend.